Questions and Answers: Form I-924A

 8 CFR 204.6(m)(6) provides that regional centers must continue to meet the requirements of Section 610(a) of the Appropriations Act by continuing to promote economic growth, improved regional productivity, job creation or increased domestic capital investment in the approved geographic area.

-Form I-924A, Supplement to Form I-924 (“I-924A”) is used to demonstrate a regional center’s continued eligibility for the regional center designation and must be filed with USCIS on an annual basis for each fiscal year (October 1 through September 30) within 90 days after the end of the fiscal year (on or before December 29th).
+Form I-924A, Annual Certification of Regional Center (“I-924A”) is used to demonstrate a regional center’s continued eligibility for the regional center designation and must be filed with USCIS on an annual basis for each fiscal year (October 1 through September 30) within 90 days after the end of the fiscal year (on or before December 29th).

 Form I-924A may be obtained on the USCIS website.

 Below you will find questions and answers regarding the regional center Form I-924A filing and reporting requirements.

 Q. Form I-924A asks in Part 1 for the provision of the USCIS-assigned number for the designated regional center.
 My regional center has had several case numbers assigned to its regional center filings.
 Which USCIS-assigned number should I provide?

 A. USCIS assigned a unique identifier to every approved or prospective regional center in August of 2011.
 Unlike a receipt number which changes with every filing, this unique identifier is permanently assigned to each approved regional center, and will be associated with all Form I-924 applications that are filed by the regional center.
 The regional center unique identifier’s naming convention is as follows:

 Please provide the regional center’s unique identifier (if known) and a copy of the regional center’s most recently issued approval notice.